-The following is a description of certain of the line items in the Group's combined consolidated income statements.
+The following is a description of certain of the line items in the Group's income statements.

 The Group generates revenue from rendering services and the sale of merchandise and products in its business areas of Engineering and Construction (including infrastructure such as roads, railways, bridges and dams, mining services, civil construction works and real estate construction and services), Logistics (including ports and other infrastructure management) and Environment and Services (including waste management and collection and water treatment and distribution).
 For the year ended 31 December 2013, private sector clients accounted for 59 per cent. and public sector clients accounted for 41 per cent. of sales and services rendered, respectively.
+For the six months ended 30 June 2014, private sector clients accounted for 63 per cent. and public sector clients accounted for 37 per cent. of sales and services rendered, respectively.
 Revenue is recorded at the fair value of the assets received or receivable, net of discounts and expected returned products.

-The Group recognises the net income of the works of each contract in accordance with the percentage completion method, which is defined as being the ratio between the costs incurred in each work up to a given date and the total estimated costs to complete the work.
-The differences obtained between the values resulting from the application of the percentage completion to the estimated income and the invoiced values are stated under the subheadings "Production not invoiced" or "Advance billing", included under the headings "Other current assets" and "Other current liabilities".
+The Group recognises the net income of the works of each contract in accordance with the percentage of completion method, which is defined as being the ratio between the costs incurred in each work up to a given date and the total estimated costs to complete the work.
+The differences obtained between the values resulting from the application of the percentage of completion to the estimated income and the invoiced values are stated under the subheadings "Production not invoiced" or "Advance billing", included under the headings "Other current assets" and "Other current liabilities".
 Variation in the work relative to the amount of revenue agreed in the contract is recognised through profit or loss in the year when it is expected that the customer will approve the amount of revenue arising from the variation and it may be reliably measured.
 Claims for reimbursement of costs not covered in the contract price are included in the revenue of the contract when the negotiations reach an advanced stage and can be reliably measured.
 In order to meet the costs to be incurred during a project's warranty period, a liability is recognised on an annual basis which is calculated based on the annual volume of sales in that year and the historical costs incurred during prior warranty periods.
 When it is expected that the total costs set out in the construction contract exceed the income, the expected loss is recognised immediately in the income statement for the relevant year.